Wolverine971/9takes/src/blog/people/politicians/Donald-Trump.md

 ## Emotional Intelligence: The Thin Line Between Lashing Out and Being Calculated

 While Trump is often perceived as emotionally volatile, there's more nuance to his emotional intelligence.
 Those close to him describe his ability to read a room and understand people's motivations.
-Kellyanne Conway once noted, "He has a perfect pitch when it comes to the voter."
+Kellyanne Conway once noted, "**He has a perfect pitch when it comes to the voter.**"

 However, Trump's struggle to control his emotional responses, particularly when feeling attacked, is evident.
 His tendency to go on the offensive when criticized is a classic Type 8 defense mechanism.

 There's a fine line between Trump's calculated moves and his reactive outbursts.
 Sometimes, what seems like an emotional tirade is actually a strategic diversion.
 Other times, it's simply an 8's instinctive response to a perceived threat.
 During tumultuous times, Trump's inner dialogue might have sounded something like this:

-> "They're all against me, but I'll show them.
+> "**They're all against me, but I'll show them.
 I'm stronger than they think, and I won't back down.
-I'll fight harder and prove them all wrong."
+I'll fight harder and prove them all wrong.**"

 ## Adaptability and Resilience: Weathering the Storms

 Trump's response to setbacks reveals the resilience typical of Type 8s.
 He rarely apologizes, instead choosing to double down or redirect.
 His coining of the term "fake news" is a prime example of this strategy.

-"I don't like to analyze myself because I might not like what I see," Trump once said, illustrating the Type 8's resistance to introspection and vulnerability.
+"**I don't like to analyze myself because I might not like what I see,**" Trump once said, illustrating the Type 8's resistance to introspection and vulnerability.

 ## The Trump Leadership Style: Command and Conquer

 Trump's leadership style is unmistakably Type 8: commanding, decisive, and often unconventional.
 Despite his reputation for being headstrong, those who've worked closely with him describe a leader who's open to input.

-Ivanka Trump once shared, "My father has always said, 'If you're going to be thinking anyway, you might as well think big.'
-But he's also always stressed the importance of getting the perspective of people on the ground."
+Ivanka Trump once shared, "**My father has always said, 'If you're going to be thinking anyway, you might as well think big.'
+But he's also always stressed the importance of getting the perspective of people on the ground.**"

 This openness to different viewpoints, combined with a decisive nature, is characteristic of healthy Type 8 leadership.
 For instance, during his presidency, Trump initially encouraged chants of "Lock her up!" regarding Hillary Clinton.
 However, after winning the election, he chose not to pursue legal action against his former rival, demonstrating a capacity for strategic flexibility.